BConquest/ReservRec/docs/index.md

 [phillip](./phillip.md)
 [ryan](./ryan.md)

-# Project Goals
+# Our Mission
+At ReservRec, we want to help connect students to create more enjoyable and memorable experiences on the field.
+Therefore we strive to make playing a sport possible no matter who or where you are.
-We want to help connect players to create more enjoyable and memorable experiences on the field.
-By using our app, students across the nation can create, play, and enjoy any sport, any time.
+By using our app, students across the nation can create, enjoy, and play any sport, any time.